 Triumph of the Will analysis

 Bertha Helena (hence Leni) Amalia Riefenstahl was born on August 22, 1902, in Berlin.
-As early as being a young woman, she linked her life with an educational art, but her dreams were directed to presenting herself within a stage, as a professional ballet dancer and actress.
-Helena was so talented and passionate about art that she succeeded to compose her own variations of dance movements and even sewed costumes for performances.
+As early as being a young woman, she linked her life with educational art, but her dreams were directed toward presenting herself on a stage, as a professional ballet dancer and actress.
+Helena was so talented and passionate about art that she succeeded to compose her own variations of dance movements and even sewing costumes for performances.
 This talent did not go unnoticed, and young Leni Riefenstahl fell under the spotlight of Max Reinhardt, an iconic theater director, who later made her a celebrity thanks to performances at the ‘Deutsches Theater‘.
 By the age of 24, Leni, as her relatives and colleagues already used to call her, had managed to sell out concert halls in all major theaters in Europe.
 However, a serious knee injury laid an ominous shadow on the future of Riefenstahl as a professional dancer, who now had time to think about her perspectives elsewhere.

 While surpassing this competitive period of her life, driven by depression and existential thoughts about the future, Leni Riefenstahl came to the show of one of the so-called “mountain films”.
 Representing a combination of a documentary on skiing and adventure history, these films delighted and inspired the young creative nature of Riefenstahl.
-When the clouds of uncertainty have cleared away, the girl received an offer, from the very same director Max Reinhardt, to try herself as an actress in the romantic tragedy called ‘Penthesilea‘.
+When the clouds of uncertainty cleared away, the girl received an offer, from the very same director Max Reinhardt, to try herself as an actress in the romantic tragedy called ‘Penthesilea‘.
 Despite the obvious perspective, Leni favored making her debut as a film actress in the production of a new “mountain film” directed by Arnold Fanck.

 Although the director preferred to work with professional athletes, Leni Riefenstahl’s athletic character and dance experience made her an undisputed leading female role favorite of Fanck.
 Over the next six years, from 1926 to 1931, Leni Riefenstahl performed key parts in five “mountain films”, the documentary by Arnold Fanck.
 The experience gained was invaluable in shaping the creative perception of her mindset.
 The very contrast of the physical and spiritual components of the “mountain films” of the 1920-s will help to form a similar directorial vision in “Triumph of the Will” (Triumph des Willens) and especially “Olympia” years after.

-By the very moment Adolf Hitler stood on the balcony in front of the public, as a new German chancellor on January 30, 1933, he had arranged several meetings with a young woman director, discussing her »Das Blaue Licht».
-Director Leni Riefenstahl believed the promise of a new leader to lead the country to prosperity, but enthusiasm coexisted with the fear of becoming the victim of the destruction of independent German cinema.
-The newly created Ministry of Propaganda, supervised by Joseph Goebbels, established a full dictate over the whole German film-making processes within a short time.
+By the very moment Adolf Hitler stood on the balcony in front of the public, as a new German chancellor on January 30, 1933, he had arranged several meetings with a young woman director, discussing her ”Das Blaue Licht”.
+Director Leni Riefenstahl believed in the promise of a new leader to lead the country to prosperity, but enthusiasm coexisted with the fear of becoming the victim of the destruction of independent German cinema.
+The newly created Ministry of Propaganda, supervised by Joseph Goebbels, established a full dictate over the whole German film-making process within a short time.
 The young creator had a choice to leave her homeland in search of creative freedom or to remain in Germany.
 Leni Riefenstahl chose the second option, retaining, as time will tell, almost complete freedom of professional self-realization.
-The fact that Riefenstahl’s documentary films, including “Triumph of the Will” (Triumph des Willens) and ‘Olympia’ were released by an independent film company with her name within a title, is yet amazing, and Helena herself had not put on a Nazi party badge.
+The fact that Riefenstahl’s documentary films, including “Triumph of the Will” (Triumph des Willens) and ‘Olympia’ were released by an independent film company with her name within a title, is yet amazing, and Helena herself had not put her on a Nazi party badge.

 In late August 1933, just a few days before the upcoming Congress of the Nazi party in Nuremberg, Leni Riefenstahl was invited by Hitler to discuss her directing role in the filming of the upcoming event.
 Such a short time of preparation was explained by the prejudice of Minister Goebbels towards a young and, as it seemed to him, insufficiently experienced and not enough controlled female director.
 Goebbels ignored the request of his Fuhrer to bring Riefenstahl to cover the event.
 Without the help of the party, Helena, young and full of creative ambitions, shot several kilometers of the film in Nuremberg.
-Despite her objections and dissatisfaction with the quality of the material, Hitler ordered to edit the film, however, by the means of the Ministry of Propaganda.
-This little-known film called »Sieg des Glaubens» (Victory of Faith) was completed by December 1, 1933, and the name of Riefenstahl, at her request, was not even mentioned in the credits.
+Despite her objections and dissatisfaction with the quality of the material, Hitler ordered to the editing of the film, however, by the means of the Ministry of Propaganda.
+This little-known film called ”Sieg des Glaubens” (Victory of Faith) was completed by December 1, 1933, and the name of Riefenstahl, at her request, was not even mentioned in the credits.
 Due to the participation of Ernst Rohm, now both ex-national hero and present traitor, all copies of the ‘Victory of faith’ film were subsequently seized, after the ‘Night of the Long Knives’ and the only copy was accidentally discovered and made public only in 1986.

 This first kind of failure in the arena of big German cinema only confirmed the determination of Adolf Hitler to entrust Riefenstahl with the creation of a film about the next Party Congress in 1934.
 The film was supposed to be created entirely by means of the documentary studio of Leni herself, according to the assurances of Hitler, with the full support of power and without the intervention of Goebbels.
 The director was also granted to have complete control over the final editing.

 The upcoming Nazi Party Rally in Nuremberg 1934 was to become the largest event in German history and attract more than 700,000 guests to this city, ‘saturated’ with the spirit of national history.
 Given the number of events and their scope, it is surprising that Leni Riefenstahl as a director had only two weeks to prepare for the shooting of the Triumph of the Will (Triumph des Willens).
 An impressive crew of 172 people was assembled, who were to use 30 cameras for the film.
-The cameramen were dressed in the SA form so that they would not stand out from the crowd within the panoramic shots.
-Hereafter there is a more detailed list of all the people involved in the filming of the Leni Riefenstahl’s Triumph of the Will.
+The cameramen were dressed in the SA form so that they would not stand out from the crowd in the panoramic shots.
+Hereafter there is a more detailed list of all the people involved in the filming of Leni Riefenstahl’s Triumph of the Will.

 36 cameramen and assistant camera operators